 Can supervise: YES

-Ajefu, JB & Abiona, O 2019, 'Impact of Shocks on Labour and Schooling Outcomes and the Role of Public Work Programmes in Rural India', Journal of Development Studies, pp. 1-18.View/Download from: Publisher's site
+Ajefu, JB & Abiona, O 2019, 'Impact of Shocks on Labour and Schooling Outcomes and the Role of Public Work Programmes in Rural India', Journal of Development Studies, vol. 55, no. 6, pp. 1140-1157.View/Download from: Publisher's site

 © 2018 Informa UK Limited, trading as Taylor & Francis Group The effectiveness of the National Rural Employment Guarantee Scheme (NREGS) on rural labour market dynamics in India has been widely debated in the literature.
 However, the impact of the NREGS on non-agricultural labour market and children schooling outcomes in reference to exogenous rainfall shock is unclear from the existing literature.
 This paper exploits the Indian National Sample Survey and rainfall measures from the precipitation archive of the University of Delaware to investigate the role of the NREGS in the labour market and schooling outcomes of children during shocks.
 Using a difference-in-differences methodology, we focus on disaggregated shock specification and find a shock-cushioning pattern for the NREGS during negative shocks.
 However, there is an excess demand for labour during positive shock periods resulting from exposure to the NREGS.
 The implication is that the excess informal labour market opportunity translates to a reduction in school engagement for children.
 These findings summarily distinguish the role of the NREGS during positive and negative shocks respectively.

-Abiona, O 2017, 'Adverse Effects of Early Life Extreme Precipitation Shocks on Short-term Health and Adulthood Welfare Outcomes', Review of Development Economics, vol. 21, no. 4, pp. 1229-1254.View/Download from: UTS OPUS or Publisher's site
+Abiona, O 2017, 'Adverse Effects of Early Life Extreme Precipitation Shocks on Short-term Health and Adulthood Welfare Outcomes', Review of Development Economics, vol. 21, no. 4, pp. 1229-1254.View/Download from: Publisher's site

 © 2017 John Wiley & Sons Ltd. This paper examines the impact of exposure to early life rainfall shock on children's anthropometric growth status and other welfare outcomes.
 The study exploits World Bank repeated cross-section household data on Malawi and exogenous variation in precipitation measures across localities to identify the impact of drought and flood shocks on health, schooling and satisfaction levels.
 Our main estimate for children's anthropometric growth reveals that an incidence of drought shock leads to a resultant average decrease of 15%, 17% and 43% in age-standardized weight z-scores for shocks experienced at in-utero stage, first and second years respectively.
 Correspondingly, the relative impacts of an incidence of drought shock on age-standardized height z-scores are 14%, 15% and 27%.
 In contrast, the impacts of flood shock on each of these outcomes deteriorate over the outlined reference periods.
 On the adult dimension, we find that adults who face in-utero drought shock are more likely to have greater school entry delays and be unhappy with their current economic situations.
 However, this adulthood result pertains to male adults in our sample.